MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/access-checks-windows-apis-return-incorrect-results.md

   - **AuthzAccessCheck**
   - **AuthzCachedAccessCheck**

-You may observe an issue when you use the **Effective Access** tab or when you use the API calls under either of the following conditions:
+You may observe an issue when you use the **Effective Access** tab.
+You may also observe the issue when you use the API calls under either of the following conditions:

 - The application makes the calls remotely from the resource server.
 - The user account that is running the application isn't in the same domain as the resource.